aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

 ### How To Use It?

- Extension is inside **Tools** menu (tools-> Asp.Net Zero -> Create An Entity).
+ Extension is inside **Tools** menu (Tools -> Asp.Net Zero -> Create An Entity).
 When you run it, you will see the interface for creating an entity.
 After carefully filling the fields, press **Generate** button to start the code generation process.

  <img src="images/RadToolUI.jpg" alt="Extension UI" class="img-thumbnail" width="507" height="440" />

  A simple console will appear and give you information about the process.
-If there is no warning and fail, run your project to see the results (Angular developers will have to run nswag manually).
-You probably won't see a new page, but don't worry and give yourself a **permission**.
+If there is no warning and fail, run your project to see the results (Angular developers will have to run NSwag manually).
+You probably won't see a new page, but don't worry and grant yourself the required **permissions**.

  Warning: Be sure that you have saved your works before running this tool, since it will add new files and modify some of the existing files.
-We strongly recommend to use a source control system (like Git).
+We strongly recommend using a source control system (like Git).
 Otherwise, backup your project.

 ### How It Works?

- Dll's, that is inside the folder mentioned above, do all the work.
+ DLLs, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
-But since the tool is built on .Net Core platform, **mac** or **linux** users can safely use the tool.
-On these operation systems you have to manually do the work that is done by the extension, which is just creating a short and basic json file as input.
+But since the tool is built on .NET Core platform, **Mac** or **Linux** users can safely use the tool.
+On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic JSON file as input.

 ### Generated Files

- Here is the full list of the files that is created or modified by tool, if you give a basic "Cars" table as input.
+ Here is the full list of the files that are created or modified by the tool, if you give a basic "Cars" entity as input.

-####Server Side
+#### Server Side

-######Created:
+###### Created:

  -   Car.cs
  -   CarDto.cs